Holidays Act reform

 Next steps

-Until any changes to the Holidays Act go through the parliamentary process and come into force, all of the existing rules still apply.
+Until any changes to the Holidays Act go through the Parliamentary process and come into force, all of the existing rules still apply.
 This means that employers still need to comply with the current Holidays Act, and ensure they are providing the correct entitlements and payments to employees.

 Additionally, employers retain an obligation to remediate employees for historical underpayments that have occurred due to non-compliance with the current Holidays Act.

-Read more about leave entitlements under the current Holidays Act(external link) — Employment New Zealand
+Leave entitlements under the current Holidays Act(external link) — Employment New Zealand

 Who you can contact